-The induction of practitioners is not sufficiently robust to ensure that all staff are familiar with their roles and responsibility.
-For example, the new manager has not been supported and monitored sufficiently to ensure that she is able to fulfil all aspects of her role and fully meet the requirements of the Statutory framework for the Early Years Foundation Stage.
-The quality of teaching and the educational programmes are not monitored sufficiently, and staff do not have a good understanding of the learning and development requirements, which means that children's experiences and progress are varied, and are not as good as they might otherwise be.
+The induction of practitioners is not sufficiently robust to ensure that all practitioners are familiar with their roles and responsibilities.
+For example, the manager has not been supported and monitored sufficiently to ensure that she is able to fulfil all aspects of her role and fully meet the requirements of the Statutory framework for the Early Years

+Foundation Stage.
+The quality of teaching and the educational programmes are not monitored sufficiently, and practitioners do not have a good understanding of the learning and development requirements, which means that children's experiences and progress are varied, and are not as good as they might otherwise be.
 However, the manager and practitioners monitor how children play with activities and what they enjoy.
-They provide some suitable toys and resources for children to play with, which are generally age appropriate and safe.
+They provide some suitable toys and resources for children to play with, which are age appropriate and safe.
+They also include children in making choices in what they would like to play with to build on their interests.
+There is some evidence of partnership working, as practitioners speak to the school about children's care needs and take steps to use this information to promote children's well-being.
 Parents say that they are happy with the service that is offered and find the practitioners approachable and friendly.
+They appreciate the club working flexibly to meet their changing work patterns and personal circumstances and state they are kept up to date regarding their child's daily events and care needs through discussion.